trade-tariff/trade-tariff-backend/README.md

 ### Dependencies

   - Ruby
-  - Postgresql 10 (won't work with more recent versions)
+  - Postgresql v10 (won't work with more recent versions)
-  - ElasticSearch
+  - ElasticSearch v7 (last tested and working with version 7.12.
+It may be working with a more recent version, but if you have issues try to downgrade to version 7)
   - Redis

 ### Setup